-After all, exercise is important in keeping the body healthy, especially when an illness is going around.
+After all, exercise is important in keeping the body healthy, especially when an illness occurs.
 When you cannot go to the gym as a precaution or go out to run outdoors, having a gym at home will be convenient.

 Your home gym does not have to be huge, but you will need some space to move around and store equipment.
-An unused room or the basement can be the perfect site for your home gym.
+An unused room or the basement can be the perfect site for your home gym, suggests architectureartdesigns.com.

 Kitchen Fit for a Chef

 One activity that became popular during the pandemic is cooking.
-People from all over the world rediscovered love for whipping up a delicious meal inside their own kitchen.
+People all over the world rediscovered a love for whipping up a delicious meal inside their own kitchens.

 Even Australians took part.
-According to a survey, when the government asked the public to stay at home to save lives, Australians spent a lot of their time-consuming food content online.
+According to a survey, when the government asked the public to stay home to save lives, Australians spent much of their time-consuming food content online.
 Overall, from March 1 to March 29, people spent 63,555 hours on cooking websites.